theADAMJR/acrd.app/api/README.md

 SNAKE_CASE is used as lowercase to avoid possible conflict with socket.io event names.

-`utils/temp.ts` is used as a temporary database, before MongoDB.

 ## Events

 | NAME           | DESCRIPTION                        |